From Lyme, CFS, and Mold Illness Hell to Deep Healing and Transformation

 In 2005, to add fuel to the fire, I developed a bladder condition known as interstitial cystitis.
 The all-encompassing and incapacitating pain of this condition sent me spiraling into the depths of depression and anxiety.
 I thought to myself, “I am in living hell!
 What next?
 How will I ever escape from this nightmare?”.

 The list and severity of symptoms were growing at exponential rates despite trying many different protocols and consulting with myriads of practitioners across all specialties.
-I was consumed by hopelessness and despair.
 I felt alone, unsupported, and invalidated by doctors, family, friends, and work colleagues.
+Hopelessness and despair took over.
 I wanted to die not because I didn't want to live but because I had lost hope and thought it was my only way to end the pain and suffering.
 I spent nights crying myself to sleep and often researched ways to end my life.

 Lyme, Parasites, and More Oh MY!